-Defendants also carried out these schemes to defraud using interstate and international telephone calls and electronic communications in vio lation of 18 U.S.C § 1343.
+- 83. Defendants carried out these schemes to defraud through their forged Enterprise using the United States and international mail in violation of 18 U.S.C. § 1341.
+Defendants also carried out these schemes to defraud using interstate and international telephone calls and electronic communications in violation of 18 U.S.C. § 1343.
+See Exhibits 1-5. - 84.
+Defendants' schemes to defraud involved (and continue to involve) means of false or fraudulent pretenses and/or fraudulent and intentionally misleading representations and omissions. - 85.
+Defendants' above-described multiple, repeated, and continuous acts of interstate - 86. and international mail and wire fraud constitute a pattern of unlawful activity under 18 U.S.C. § 1961(1); (5). - 87.
+Nothing in Defendants' actions demonstrates that their open-ended, ongoing, unlawful, and intentional schemes to defraud and cheat, wrongful actions, inaction, omissions, cover-up, deception, and concealment, obstructive behavior regarding investigations, and conspiracy will ever terminate, but for this Court's intervention.

-- 131. Defendants' schemes to defraud involved (and continue to involve) means of false or fraudulent pretenses and/or fraudulent and intentionally misleading representations and omissions. - 132.
-Defendants' above-described multiple, repeated, and continuous acts of interstate - 133. and international mail and wire fraud constitute a pattern of unlawful activity under 18 U.S.C. § 1961(1); (5). - 134.
-Nothing in Defendants' actions demonstrates that their open-ended, unlawful, and intentional schemes to defraud and cheat, wrongful actions, inaction, omissions, cover-up, deception, and concealment, obstructive behavior regarding investigations, and conspiracy of will ever terminate but for this Court's intervention. - 135.
-Moreover, and independent of the duration of the schemes, Defendants' above-described unlawful and intentional schemes, wrongful actions, inaction, omissions, cover-up, deception, and concealment, obstructive behavior regarding investigations, and conspiracy of silence were (and continue to be) a consistent, regular and dominant part of the manner in which they participate in, and conduct their day-to-day dealings with, Plaintiffs, third parties, and clergy operating within the enterprise they have forged to shelter from any legal or financial repercussions.
+88. Moreover, and independent of the duration of the schemes, Defendants' above-described unlawful and intentional schemes, wrongful actions, inaction, omissions, cover-up, deception, and concealment, obstructive behavior regarding investigations, and conspiracy of silence were (and continue to be) a consistent, regular and dominant part of the manner in which they participate in, and conduct their day-to-day dealings with, Plaintiffs, third parties, and clergy operating within the Enterprise they have forged to shelter from any legal or financial repercussions.

-COUNT III SEXUAL ASSAULT/SEXUAL ABUSE/MOLESTATION (Defendant Carlos Cocio)
+COUNT III SEXUAL ASSAULT/SEXUAL ABUSE/MOLESTATION (Defendants Carlos Cocio and Charles Knapp)

-1. Plaintiffs incorporate all other paragraphs.
+- 89. Plaintiffs incorporate all other paragraphs. - 90.
+Defendants Carlos Cocio and Charles Knapp intentionally, knowingly, recklessly, or negligently engaged in sexual contact with Plaintiffs Lauro Garcia and Diana Almader-Douglas. - 91.
+Defendants Cocio and Knapp intentionally, knowingly, recklessly, or negligently engaged in sexual contact, without Plaintiffs' consent and when they were minors incapable of consenting to such sexual contact. - 92.
+As a direct and proximate cause of Defendants' wrongful acts, Plaintiffs suffered and will continue to suffer in the future physical and emotional injury including, but not limited to, great pain of mind and body, shock, mental anguish, emotional distress, embarrassment, loss of self-esteem, disgrace, humiliation, anger, rage, frustration, loss of enjoyment of life, loss of consortium, loss of love and affection, sexual dysfunction, past and future medical expenses for psychological treatment, therapy, and counseling, and past and future loss of earnings.

-- 2. Defendant Carlos Cocio intentionally, knowingly, recklessly, or negligently engaged in sexual contact with Plaintiff Lauro Garcia. - 3.
-Defendant Cocio intentionally, knowingly, recklessly, or negligently engaged in sexual contact, without Plaintiff Lauro Garcia's consent and when he was a minor incapable of consenting to such sexual contact. - 4.
-As a direct and proximate cause of Defendant's wrongful acts Plaintiff Lauro Garcia suffered and will continue to suffer in the future physical and emotional injury including, but not limited to, great pain of mind and body, shock, mental anguish, emotional distress, embarrassment, loss of self-esteem, disgrace, humiliation, anger, rage, frustration, loss of enjoyment of life, loss of consortium, loss of love and affection, sexual dysfunction, past and future medical expenses for psychological treatment, therapy, and counseling, and past and future loss of earnings. - 5.
-The allegations set forth in this Count constitute traditional negligence and negligence per se for laws enacted for the protection of a specific class of persons of which Plaintiff Garcia is a member.
+93. The allegations set forth in this Count constitute traditional negligence and negligence per se for laws enacted for the protection of a specific class of persons of which Plaintiff Garcia is a member.